Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Tide of Retribution.md

 Four [sahuagin](https://www.dndbeyond.com/monsters/sahuagin) emerge from the water to pursue two shark hunters (use the [tribal warrior](https://www.dndbeyond.com/monsters/tribal-warrior) stat block).
 If the characters don’t interfere, the shark hunters are handily skewered and killed by the sahuagin.

-The two shark hunters are reckless human teenagers—a female half-elf named Elanza and a male tiefling named Joao.
+The two shark hunters are reckless human teenagers—a female [[Half Elves|half-elf]] named Elanza and a male tiefling named Joao.
 Elanza fears that the entire village will sink into the sea, and she urges the characters to accompany her to the ships on the eastern shore and escape.
 Joao is obsessed with glory.
 If he survives this encounter, he heads for the north shore to keep fighting unless a character can convince him to flee to safety with a successful DC 10 Charisma ([Persuasion](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Persuasion)) check.

 After this encounter, an aftershock rocks the village.
 Any character who succeeds on a DC 10 Wisdom ([Perception](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Perception)) check confirms that [[Palma Flora]] is sinking.
 Every 10 minutes from this point forward, the size of the island shrinks by 5 feet on all sides as it is slowly submerged in the ocean.